ALAMEDA COUNTY WORKFORCE DEVELOPMENT BOARD

 The Alameda County Workforce Development Board

-WIOA services are available to meet the training and employment needs of local area job seekers, including youth and young adultsBusiness services are also available to help employers meet their goals around talent recruitment and business training needs.
+Business services are available to help employers meet their goals around talent recruitment and business training needs.

 VISION | Create the best workforce development system that benefits both employers and job seekers.